marookh/my-first-repository/README.md

 # README #
-# I like to use Git because it's fun
+# Git is awesome!
+# I am making changes directly in the GitHub.com